kapilsarkar/NAMASTE-NODEJS/DAY-04-MODULE EXPORT & REQUIRE/readme.md

 Hello Sum
 ```

-- So now we can export multiple things by wrapping it inside an object.We are doing it by destructuring.
+- So now we can export multiple things by wrapping it inside an object.

-### CommonJS Module or CJS :
+### CommonJS Module :

-- The above pattern of require and export is known as CommonJS Module or CJS.
+- The above pattern of require and export is known as CommonJS Module.

 - CommonJS is a module system used in Node.js, allowing you to structure and share code.
 In CommonJS, each file is treated as a module.